Excel Inverse Matrix

 Consider the 2×2 identity matrix for this example.

-Step 3: After selecting the required cells, enter the MINVERSE function formula into the formula bar.
+Step 3: After selecting the required cells, we must insert the MINVERSE function formula into the formula bar.

 Step 4: Enter the range of the array or matrix, as shown in the screenshot.